Sgipn/Airbnb_PricePred/README.md

         Additionally, the neighborhood group: Manhattan is the second most important predictor variable.
 This also makes intuitive sense- perhaps people who are visiting NYC will more likely rent a property if it is close to well-known tourist hotspots/shopping areas such as in Manhattan.
 This can be supported by our WordCloud from our EDA where 'Manhattan' is a buzzword among listing descriptions-- perhaps property owners recognize that Manhattan is a buzzword that can increase likelihood of rental.

         Low R^2 but Lasso is not overfit to the data at hand and can potentially be generalizable to other airbnb housing data in NYC.
-The R^2 is low because the shrinkage effect from Lasso has introduced some bias into the model,
+The R^2 is low because the shrinkage effect from Lasso has introduced some bias into the model.
+Additionally, R^2 generally goes down when variables are reduced.

 ------------------------------------------